May 7, 2009

-Being pros that we are, we had a 4 hour nap (we’d booked into the hostel by the way), had some lunch, and set out to do what was advertised as the longest and most serious Welsh scramble (best attempted in the dry, not in a gail) at 3pm, passing the people coming down at the end of the day as we went up.
+Being pros that we are, we had a 4-hour nap (we’d booked into the hostel by the way), had some lunch, and set out to do what was advertised as the longest and most serious Welsh scramble (best attempted in the dry, not in a gale) at 3 pm, passing the people coming down at the end of the day as we went up.

 To say that I was unmotivated would be an understatement as I looked up at that dank and impending wall.
-I’ve climbed Llewidd many times and knew there are no easy routes up it, and who ever made the place did so with no consideration for climbers.
-The problem is that no hold is were you need it - and not in a good way - and the only runners a loose spikes sticking out of the mud, the the gaps between loose spkes and larger spikes behind.
+I’ve climbed Llewidd many times and knew there are no easy routes up it, and whoever made the place did so with no consideration for climbers.
+The problem is that no hold is where you need it - and not in a good way - and the only runners a loose spikes sticking out of the mud, the gaps between loose spikes and larger spikes behind.
 Again I think if I’d said to Ben “I can’t be arsed” he’d of agreed, but instead I just mumbled things like “It’s a bit late to start up this” and “I bet it’s bloody grim in the wet”.

-The route started as it meant to go on, being utterly slimy and muddy and horrible, the whole climb being a thoroughly unpleasant experience from start to finish.
-We bloody love it, arriving on the wind blasted summit just before it got dark to to see the clouds streaming past, the sun sparkling of the sea in the distance.
+The route started as it meant to go on, being utterly slimy and muddy and horrible, the whole climb is a thoroughly unpleasant experience from start to finish.
+We bloody love it, arriving on the wind-blasted summit just before it got dark to see the clouds streaming past, the sun sparkling off the sea in the distance.

 Walking back in the dark - having missed dinner - we both agreed that doing stupid things keeps climbing (and walking in this case) from getting dull, plus it just shows you that you don’t need to go to Patagonia and Alaska to have a horribly fun time.